idle-meerkat/sdevwiki-fork/Bridge-and-VLAN.md

 The Linux bridge code implements a subset of the ANSI/IEEE 802.1d standard.
 [1].
 The original Linux bridging was first done in Linux 2.2, then rewritten by Lennert Buytenhek.
 The code for bridging has been integrated into 2.4 and 2.6 kernel series.

 Linux Bridge supports the following bridges types, defined by 1EEE 802.1Q standard:
-- VLAN Unaware Bridge : Bridge that does not recognize VLAN Tagged Packets.
+- VLAN-Unaware Bridge : Bridge that does not recognize VLAN Tagged Packets.
 This is the default.
-- VLAN Aware Bridge : Bridge that recognizes packets with the following tags: **VLAN Tag and Insert** or **Remove Tag Headers**.
+- VLAN-Aware Bridge : Bridge that recognizes packets with the following tags: **VLAN Tag and Insert** or **Remove Tag Headers**.

 ## Bridge Device Configuration
-* Create a Bridge (By default linux bridge is VLAN unaware):
+* Create a Bridge (By default linux bridge is VLAN-unaware):
 `$ ip link add name br0 type bridge`
 * Delete a Bridge:
   `$ip link del dev br0`
-* Make a Bridge VLAN Aware:
+* Make a BridgeVLAN-Aware:
 `$ ip link set dev br0 type bridge vlan_filtering 1`

 A Linux bridge forwards packets based on FDB data.